 - Interior designers and decor services to help educate your shoppers and provide added value

 - Photographers to help fill picture frames and other table-top accessories with meaningful artwork

 - Local coffee shops to keep customers caffeinated and browsing longer (added benefit: A great smell in your store!)

-- Jewelers showcasing handmade items to also give the home owners a new look
+- Jewelers showcasing handmade items also give homeowners a new look

 - Home cleaning services to educate customers on how to clean rugs, sofas, throw pillows, and more

-The bottom line is, you’re creating a memorable experience for guests who come to your store all while extending the amount of time they spend browsing.
-These unique experiences will be something shoppers remember as something they cannot get at home browsing the Internet.
+The bottom line is, you’re creating a memorable experience for guests.
+They’ve come to your store all while extending the amount of time they spend browsing.
+These unique experiences will be something shoppers remember as something they cannot get at home while browsing the Internet.